Covid-19 coronavirus Travel Restrictions Now In Effect

 - Question you and any other fellow travelers

-- Make their own visual observations as to whether they feel there is a potential health issue
+- Visual observations as to whether there is a potential health issue

 COVID-19 Restrictions When Entering Canada

 Canada has stricter rules than the United States regarding the coronavirus for non-essential travelers.
 You should also be aware that various Canadian provinces have enacted their own border restrictions and you may find province staffed checkpoints at province borders.
 Provinces may block travel from other provinces in addition to restrictions on crossing the US border.